Treatment Options - Elotuzumab

 - A Phase I/II study of Velcade-dex-Revlimid with or without elotuzumab in patients with newly diagnosed, high-risk myeloma.

 - A Phase I study of elotuzumab in combination with Revlimid and low-dose dexamethasone in myeloma patients with various levels of kidney (renal) function.
-The purpose of the study is to determine the blood levels of elotuzumab in patients with very low kidney function, including patients on dialysis.
+The purpose of the study, which has completed enrollment, is to determine the blood levels of elotuzumab in patients with very low kidney function, including patients on dialysis.